The Rugh Design Color Wheel

 If you are looking for a colorful exterior, add in some bright yellow accents (the complement to purple) for a super unique look.
 The bright yellow accents will actually tone down the African Violet and help it to not feel as daunting as you pull into your driveway.
 You will be proud of your fun and unique exterior!

 In conclusion, go get African Violet and put it somewhere on or in your home!
 If you are considering African Violet, the best way to find out if it is right for your space, is to grab a Peel & Stick Paint Sample and test it out.
 Our paint samples are handed painted with 2 coats of the real Sherwin-Williams color and are perfect for sampling color before you take the dive into gallons of paint.
 Our Peel and Stick Paint Samples make it easy to have confidence in your paint color choice and will save you time, effort and money while testing colors in your space.
-Get started now with African Violet or one the other awesome colors below!
+Get started now with African Violet!

 If you are still having trouble deciding, contact me for a Color Consult to nail down the best color for your interior or exterior.
 I have a passion for color and love being able to help clients find the right color to make their home beautiful!

 If you are need of some color help check out my Interior and Exterior Color Consultation packages.
 I also have many different eDesign packages for all your interior needs.
 And for those DIYers check out my eBook on how to select paint colors for your home.